-The National Center for Complementary and Integrative Health (NCCIH) is the Federal Government’s lead agency for scientific research on complementary and integrative health approaches and is part of the National Institutes of Health.
+The National Center for Complementary and Integrative Health (NCCIH) is the Federal Government's lead agency for scientific research on complementary and integrative health approaches and is part of the National Institutes of Health.
 According to the NCCIH, complementary approaches include mind-and-body approaches (meditation, yoga) and the range of “natural products” which include herbal medicines, botanicals, and probiotics.
-These are also frequently called alternative medicines, hence the name complementary and alternative medicines (CAM for short).
+Complementary medicines are used along with traditional treatments.
+Alternative medicines are used in place of traditional treatments.

-The range of CAM approaches has been increasing in the U.S., and some research suggests that some of these therapies and practices can help people with chronic health conditions enhance their quality of life, reduce stress, and reduce certain types of pain.
+The range of complementary and alternative (CAM) approaches has been increasing in the U.S., and some research suggests that some of these therapies and practices can help people with chronic health conditions enhance their quality of life, reduce stress, and reduce certain types of pain.
 In many cases, research into these approaches is in early stages.
 This means that current scientific evidence is not usually sufficient to determine effectiveness, and their interactions with prescription and over-the-counter medications are not always clear.

 What are some complementary approaches for Psoriasis?

 The primary ways that people with psoriasis control their symptoms and manage their condition is through treatment with topical medicines, systemic medicines, and phototherapy.
 People with more severe psoriasis may need to use a combination of these types of treatments.